joncatlin/poc-dc/README.md

 4. Log the informaiton to the console so that the logging solution will pick it up
 5. Ensure that correct REST principles are implemented
 6. Transform all msgs into a standard format before sending them via Kafka so the responses are normalized
+7. Determine if the JSON response for email and whatsapp contain an array and if they do then parse the array breaking each one into its own msg